Contact Mrs. Engels

 A zero will be entered into the grade book on the due date until the assignment is turned in.

-If you are only absent on a test day or an assignment is due you will take the test on the day of your return and turn in the assignment.
+If you are absent on a test day or an assignment due date, you will take the test on the day of your return and turn in the assignment.

 Absences and school events fall under the school handbook.
 Please review your responsiblities.